-Name Designation No. of Equity Shares held % of Pre-Offer Equity Share Capital % of Post Offer Equity Share Capital Mr. Bhuvneshwar Pal Singh Managing Director & Chief Financial Officer 16,19,776 19.05% 14.85% Mr. Vishal Gupta Chairman & Whole Time Director 15,95,100 18.76% 14.63%
+Name Designation No. of Equity % of Pre-Offer % of Post

+Shares held Equity Share Offer Equity

+Capital Share Capital

+Mr. Bhuvneshwar Pal Singh Managing Director & Chief 16,19,776 19.05% [•]%

+Financial Officer

+Mr. Vishal Gupta Chairman & Whole Time 15,95,100 18.76% [•]%

+Director

-18. Except as disclosed below, there were no equity shares purchased/sold by the Promoter(s) and Promoter Group, Directors of our Company and their relatives during last six months from the date of this Red Herring Prospectus:
+18. Except as disclosed below, there were no equity shares purchased/sold by the Promoter(s) and Promoter Group, Directors of our Company and their relatives during last six months from the date of this Draft Red Herring Prospectus:

-Name of Shareholder Date of Transaction Promoter/ Promoter Group/Director Number of Equity Shares Subscribed to/ Acquired Number of Equity Shares Sold Subscribed/ Acquired/ Transferred Mr. Bhuvneshwar Pal Singh October 03, 2024 Promoter, Managing Director & Chief 10,000 - Acquired from Mr. Vimal Kumar Gupta Financial Officer Kulliai Gupta
+Name of Shareholder Date of Transaction Promoter/ Promoter Group/Director Number of Equity Shares Subscribed to/ Acquired Number of Equity Shares Sold Subscribed/ Acquired/ Transferred Mr. Bhuvneshwar Pal Singh October 03, 2024 Promoter, Managing Director & Chief Financial Officer 10,000 - Acquired from Mr. Vimal Kumar Gupta

-19. None of our Promoters, Promoter Group, Directors and their relatives has entered into any financing arrangement or financed the purchase of the Equity Shares of our Company by any other person during the period of six months immediately preceding the date of filing of this Red Herring Prospectus.
+19. None of our Promoters, Promoter Group, Directors and their relatives has entered into any financing arrangement or financed the purchase of the Equity Shares of our Company by any other person during the period of six months immediately preceding the date of filing of this Draft Red Herring Prospectus.